-A neat painting made with a flat head brush and a strong colour palette.
+A neat painting made with a palette knife and a strong colour palette.

 7″*5″ acrylic on canvas board